MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 #### delimiter

 `text` the character that separates columns within each row (line) of the file.
 It must be a single 1-byte character.
-Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL will report back a `COPY delimiter must be a single one-byte character` error.
+Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL reports back a `COPY delimiter must be a single one-byte character` error.

 #### null_string